Apollo-Level2-Web-Dev/L2-B2-Assignment-6-Full-stack/Full-stack-assignment-0.md

 2. **State Management:**
     - Utilize Redux for state management to maintain a consistent application state.
 3. **Bulk Delete Product Options:**
-    - Enable users to efficiently manage their inventory by implementing a bulk delete feature for the books.
+    - Enable managers to efficiently manage the inventory by implementing a bulk delete feature for the books.
     - Provide a user-friendly interface to select and delete multiple book options simultaneously.
 4. Implement a feature within the product list that includes a button.
 Upon clicking this button, users will be redirected to a form where product data is pre-filled.
 Users can then make modifications as needed to create a new product based on the existing one.
 The button could be named "Duplicate & Edit" or "Create Variant" to convey the idea that users can duplicate an existing product and make modifications to create a new one.
 5. **Cart System:**